 While you aren't interacting with your Digimon, it will move around the screen doing different animations.
 These animations are all just there for show, and don't mean anything by themselves.
 If you don't interact with your Digimon for about a minute, the screen will turn off.
 You can press any button to turn the screen back on.

 The older your Digimon is, the harder it is going to try to die.
 Potentially you could still keep it alive forever, but you aren’t going to.
 You’re going to go to a party one night and forget to freeze them before you leave.
 And then they will die.
 You monster.
 There are actually several ways your Digimon can die, including the following:

-Sometimes though you may be able to prevent death!
+If you hear your Digimon dying, you can save it!
 When a Digimon is about to die, it stops moving and lets out a series of cries that change pitch.
-By rapidly pressing the buttons in a certain way when this is happening, you can stop your Digimon from dying.
-The exact method behind this is still being explored.
+By rapidly pressing the A or B button, you can stop your Digimon from dying.
+It takes 100 presses for it to be revived.

 For those of you that couldn’t save your Digimon, you are now looking at an old school computer (or an egg, see below).
 Your Digimon has died and converted back into raw data.
 Oh well!
 LET’S MAKE A NEW ONE!
-Press A+B simultaneously to start a new egg, and justhe life cycle will begin anew.
+Press A+B simultaneously to start a new egg, and the life cycle will begin anew.

 If you manage to keep your Digimon alive for 48 hours after its most recent evolution, you will get a Traited Egg when your Digimon dies.
 After the death animation plays, you will see your Digimon leave an egg which will remain on the screen.
 This will grant the next Digimon a minimum level of 3 for all of its evolutions (excluding Stage I).